Questions about working with us? Here are some of the most common questions that jobseekers have:

 How long will it take to find a job for me?

 Unfortunately, no recruitment firm can guarantee that all candidates will find employment using their services.
-In line with this, Staffworks cannot promise or guarantee a timeframe or placement of employment to every job seeker.
+In line with this, Staffworks cannot promise or guarantee a timeframe or placement of employment to every applicant.
 We CAN promise you that we will use the many tools at our disposal to help with your search for employment.

 When can I expect you to call me?